keboola/developers-docs/extend/generic-extractor/api/pagination/offset.md

 {% endhighlight %}

 ## Configuration Parameters
-The following configuration parameters are supported for the `offset` type of pagination:
+The following configuration parameters are supported for the `offset` method of pagination:
 - `limit` (required, integer) -- page siz;
 - `limitParam` (optional, string) -- name of the parameter in which the API expects page size, default value is `limit`;
 - `offsetParam` (optional, string) -- name of the parameter in which the API expects the item offset, default value is `offset`;